-Francesco Balilla Pratella was born in Lugo in 1880 and died in Ravenna in 1955.
-He was a music composer and a musicologist.
+Francesco Balilla Pratella, music composer and a musicologist, was born in Lugo in 1880 and died in Ravenna in 1955.

 Francesco Balilla Pratella was born into a musical family.
 His father played guitar and also taught his son from a very young age.